 COLLABORATE WITH INFLUENCERS

 At one point in time, the word ‘influencer’ would refer to the likes of Rosa Parks and Martin Luther King Jr — people who had a voice to influence the masses for a better change in the world.
-However, with the advancements in technology and the creation of revolutionary social media platforms, the meaning of that word is now significantly different.
+With advancements in technology, however, and the creation of revolutionary social media platforms, the meaning of that word is now significantly different.
 Today’s Instagram influencers, resented by many but certainly not to be ignored, are using their online presence to propel messages to millions of people around the globe — and this has created a new trend in marketing.
 Yep, forget about television adverts and magazine spreads, promoting your brand through influencer marketing is the way forward.

-According to this article from ADWEEK, a whopping 40% of people say they’ve purchased an item online after seeing it used by an influencer on social media.
-Influencers have established relationships with their followers, stay connected with them everyday and interact with them directly, and as such people trust them.
-This trust in a ‘brand’ is absolutely pivotal in gaining a wider consumer loyalty.
+According to an article from ADWEEK, a whopping 40% of people say they’ve purchased an item online after seeing it used by an influencer on social media.
+Influencers have established relationships with their followers, stay connected with them everyday and interact with them directly, and as such, people trust them.
+This loyalty n a ‘brand’ is absolutely pivotal in gaining a wider consumer loyalty.
 According to research carried out by the The Leverage Way almost half of consumers (49%) rely on influencer recommendations when it comes to shopping with a brand.
 That’s a huge potential customer base to harness.